 While the whisky was good, the collection was what impressed us the most.
 Each bottle was so unique.
 And it was fun to inspect each to see how much the angels were taking.
 Each bottle ends up having a little disappear, which they call the ‘angel’s share.’
-We’d highly recommend the Scotch Whisky Experience to anyone who loves a good dram – even if you only have a weekend in Edinburgh to fit it in!
+We’d highly recommend this Scotch Whisky Tour in Edinburgh to anyone who loves a good dram – even if you only have a weekend in Edinburgh to fit it in!

-Little did we know until we arrived, there are creepy tunnels and even creepier tales left over from Scotland’s dark past.
+Little did we know until we arrived at the Edinburgh Dungeon, there are creepy tunnels and even creepier tales leftover from Scotland’s dark past.
 To learn more about the latter, we picked up our tickets for the very popular and scarier-than-we-anticipated Edinburgh Dungeon.
 This experience is part well-acted play, part haunted house, and part comedy show.
 Throw in a boat ride and death fall, and we were too curious not to go.
-However, we would not suggest this one for little kids – or almost-30 adults who still have a hatred of being in the dark.
+However, we would not suggest this one for little kids – or almost-30 adults who still have a hatred of being in the dark (me).

-Despite my being super uncomfortable more than a few times, we laughed often at the witty jokes, learned some eery stories from the past, and had an overall good time.
+Despite my being super freaked out more than a few times in the Edinburgh Dungeon, we laughed often at the witty jokes, learned some eery stories from the past, and had an overall good time.
 They really do put on a fantastic show!
 Although, I did leave afraid I’d have nightmares about possessed witches and cannibals attacking in the dark, seeing the lady next to Buddy scream her head off and grab his arm in one of the rooms after a guy jumped out at here, was totally worth the fear.
 Even if I only saw a glimpse of the scene, as I bravely hid behind my husband’s arm.